 Council sought community and stakeholder comment and gave consideration to all comments received before adopting the report in December 2017.

 The coastline of Southend and Rivoli Bay are important community, natural and economic assets.
 While storms have always had an impact on local beaches, the coast is increasingly being affected by sand erosion and has the potential for inundation.

 Without action, coastal assets, public land and infrastructure near the coast at Southend will experience increased erosion and inundation risk.
-Recognising the value of the coastline to the community, the Wattle Range Council is working with the Southend community to develop the Southend Coastal Adaptation Strategy.
+Recognising the value of the coastline to the community, the Wattle Range Council has been working with the Southend community to develop the Southend Adaptation Strategy.
 The project is supported by the Coast Protection Board and the Local Government Association of South Australia.

 There are a series of information sheets about the project: